normanjaeckel/openslides-meta-proof-of-concept/permission/README.md

 Returns true if the user has access to the motion tab, the agenda tab etc. and its corresponding entry in the main menu in the given meeting.

+*Question: This interface is really client specific, so let's discuss if we should nevertheless implement it here.*

 ### Organization tab

-*Caution: This interface is really client specific, so let's discuss if we should nevertheless implement it here.*

     organizationTab = (userID : Int) (entry : String) (data : Data)
        -> Bool

 Returns true if the user has access to the respective tab and its corresponding entry in the main menu on the organization view.

+*Question: This interface is really client specific, so let's discuss if we should nevertheless implement it here.*